 To help you understand the ecommerce business model, we will focus on the history of ecommerce, types of ecommerce, how the online business works, and how it changes the overall face of business.
 We also look at popular ecommerce platforms, the features of a successful ecommerce website, and the advantages and disadvantages of ecommerce.
 Finally, we look at future ecommerce trends.

 Ecommerce is a business model that involves the selling and buying of goods and services over the internet.
 This is why it is sometimes called internet shopping.
 You could think about ecommerce as a digital substitute for brick-and-mortar stores.
+You build an ecommerce website and then sell products from there rather than the traditional IRL storefront.

 When using ecommerce, instead of walking or driving to the business selling the goods and services you need, you visit the business' ecommerce website, select the goods and services you want, and pay for them.
 Once payment is received, the merchant or seller will ship the goods to your preferred address or provide the service you purchased.